Wainwright, Alaska

 Wainwright (/ˈweɪnraɪt/; Ulġuniq in Iñupiaq), also known as Ulguniq or Kuuk, is a city in North Slope Borough, Alaska, United States.
 At the 2020 census, the population was 628, making it the third largest city in the North Slope Borough, up from 556 in 2010.
 The community was named after Wainwright Lagoon, which in turn was named after Lt.
 John Wainwright, an officer under Capt.
 F. W. Beechey, who were the first non-native people to travel to the lagoon in 1826.
-An unincorporated area known as Wainwright Inlet by 1890, Wainwright was founded as an incorporated municipality in 1904.
+An unincorporated area known as Wainwright Inlet by 1890, Wainwright was founded as an incorporated municipality in 1962.

+History

+The Wainwright area has long been inhabited by the Iñupiat, who called the region Ulġuniq.
+The Iñupiat were hunter-gatherers who participated in subsistence hunting and fishing, including the whaling of bowhead whales.

+The English name Wainwright comes from nearby Wainwright Inlet, which was named after Lieutenant John Wainwright a by British naval officer in 1826.
+The present village was established in 1904, when the Alaska Native Service built a school there.
+Wainwright was incorporated as a city in 1962.

+Olgoonik Corporation, Wainwright's Alaska Native village corporation, was established in 1973 under the Alaska Native Claims Settlement Act.

+During the Cold War, a Distant Early Warning Line station was constructed near Wainwright in 1953, operating as a staffed facility until 1989, when was converted to an unstaffed Short Range Radar Station in 1994.
+The station was closed in 2008.